alfredo1995/recyclable-scroll-view/README.md

     Objective: Demonstrate advanced skills in UI optimization in Unity to devices with limited resources.
 Task:

     Optimize Scrollview to handle 10,000+ items without financial manipulation of performance.
-    Provide a brief report in the repository explaining the optimization techniques applied ,and the results obtained.
+    A brief report in the repository explaining the optimization techniques applied ,and the results obtained.

     Rating criteria